cpojer/mootools-mobile/README.md

  * **HTC Magic** with Android 2.2 (Cyanogenmod6): Android Browser, Dolfin HD
  * **Motorola Droid / Milestone** with Android 2.1: Android Browser
  * **Nexus One** with Android 2.2 (Cyanogenmod6): Android Browser
+ * **HTC Desire** with Android 2.2: Android Browser
  * **Samsung Galaxy S** with Android 2.1: Android Browser

 * Notes (Android)
   * Multitouch in the browser is currently not available on (most?)
 Android phones.
   * The custom pinch event will not work if the browser has pinch-to-zoom (See Cyanogenmod).
+It does work on more recent Android models.
   * Dolphin HD slides to the right/left which can be disabled in the settings.
 Swipe does not work if this setting is enabled.
 Pinch does not work yet even though the browser has multitouch support.
 A fix will may be added in the future.
+  *  TODO try to fix: Not all Android devices prevent text-selection for the touchhold event.

 Note: no other mobile browsers support touch events currently.